-The key to effective physical control of docks is that they can only regenerate from the crown (true shoot), not the true roots.
-Typically the crown only extends five centimetres below the soil surface, and rarely as deep as 10 cm, therefore as long as the crown is removed then the root will eventually die.
-However, the ability of the crown to regenerate by producing new roots and shoots is prodigious, so the dug up crown must be prevented from re-establishing at all costs.
+The key to effective physical control of docks is that they can only regenerate from the crown (true shoot), not the true roots as discussed in section 3.1.
+Typically the crown only extends five centimetres below the soil surface, and rarely as deep as 10 cm, therefore as long as the crown is removed the root will eventually die.
+However, the ability of the crown to regenerate by producing new roots and shoots is prodigious, so the dug up crown must be prevented from reestablishing.
 In hot dry weather, especially if there is a good thickness of pasture to keep the crowns off the soil, they can just be left on the field to desiccate and die.
-In less than ideal drying conditions, the crowns will need to be taken off the field and destroyed, e.g., through composting or putting into slurry pits.
+In less than ideal drying conditions, the crowns may need to be taken off the field and destroyed, e.g. through composting or putting into slurry pits.
 The main tool for digging the crowns up is the 'dock fork' (Figure 5) which consists of two prongs and a pivot point to ensure a vertical clean lift and ease of use / good ergonomics.

 Figure 5.
-Traditional dock fork (left), modern ergonomic design with interchangeable heads www.lazydogtools.co.uk (right).
+Traditional dock fork (left), modern ergonomic design with interchangeable heads (right) (LazyDogTools.co.uk)

-2.9.2.
-Electrothermal
+3.9.2.
+Electrothermal weeding

 The other potential means of direct dock control is electrothermal weeding (Merfield, 2016).
 This technology was widely researched in the 1980s but lost out to herbicides, particularly weed wipers.
 It is now commercially available again due to the demise of herbicides.
-Its value lies in its systemic weed kill, due to the electricity flowing through the foliage and into the root system before dispersing into the soil, in the same way as systemic herbicides.
-The key requirement is that the weeds need to be higher than the crop, so the electricity can be selectively applied to the weeds.
-Electrothermal therefore has considerable potential for pasture weed management as a large majority of pasture weeds overtop the pasture, especially post low intensity grazing.
-Electrothermal is both systemic and selective for tall pasture weeds, an accomplishment that even herbicides cannot achieve.
+Its value lies in its systemic weed kill, due to the electricity flowing through the foliage and into the root system before dispersing into the soil.
+Where weeds are higher than the crop or pasture, the electricity can be selectively applied to the weeds based on the difference in height.
+Therefore electrothermal control has considerable potential for pasture weed management as a large majority of pasture weeds overtop the pasture, especially after grazing.
+Electrothermal weeding is thus both systemic and selective for tall pasture weeds.